drunarayan/barospection/README.md

 1. [Online OpenStax Astronomy Textbook](https://openstax.org/books/astronomy-2e/pages/1-introduction) An excelent online Astronomy textbook written and maintained by over 30 academics.
 I highly recommend that you use this resource for clarifications of concepts in Astronomy, and specifically Spectroscopy.
 I recommend reading Chapter 5 in its entireity.

+1. [Stars are not Blackbodies](https://rspec-astro.com/download/Weins-Law-not-so-simple-paper.pdf) Here is an excellent paper on why estimating star surface temperatures using Wein's displacement law could be inaccurate.
+However, you can get a rough estimation.

 ## Workshop Meeting and Recording Links

 Item|Status|Date|Topic|Google Meet Link|Google Recording Link